ohansemmanuel/Understanding-Flexbox/6. Switching Flex direction/readme.md

 ![flex-direction 3](http://i.imgur.com/VLcqEBU.png)

-__wtf??__
+__wtf??__ The height is affected, NOT the width???

 I earlier said the flex-basis property defines the initial-width of every flex-item.
-I guess i was wrong - or better put, I was thinking in "English".
-Let's switch to japanese for a bit.
+I was wrong - or better put, I was thinking in "English".
+Let's switch to Japanese for a bit.

-Upon switching flex-direction, every property that affected the main-axis now affects the __new__ main axis and a property like ```flex-basis``` that affected the width of the flex-items along the main-axis now affects the height NOT width.
+Upon switching flex-direction, please note that every property that affected the main-axis now affects the __new__ main axis and a property like ```flex-basis``` that affected the width of the flex-items along the main-axis now affects the height NOT width.
 The direction has been switched!

 So even if you used the ```flex-grow``` property, it'd affect the height too!
 Essentially, every flex property that operated on the horizontal axis (the then main-axis) now operates on the new main-axis, vertically - It's just a switch in directions.

 Let's see one more example.
-I promise you'd undersand better now.
+I promise you'd get a better understanding after this.

 Reduce the width of the flex-items we looked at just before now, and they no longer fill the entire space: